Hollywood (Madonna song): Music video

 After the release of the music video for "Hollywood", Samuel Bourdin, the son of Guy Bourdin, filed a federal lawsuit that accused Madonna of ripping off the work of his father.
-Bourdin said they are "strikingly similar" to pictures taken by his father from the 1950s to 1980s decades and published in French Vogue magazine.
+Bourdin said they are "strikingly similar" to pictures taken by his father from the 1950s to 1980s decades and published in Vogue Paris.
 He accused Madonna of copyright infringement over at least eleven of Bourdin's works, including one of Madonna with her legs spread on top of a TV set.
 "It's one thing to draw inspiration; it's quite another to simply plagiarize the heart and soul of my father's work", Bourdin said at the time.
 Included in Bourdin's federal complaint were side-by-side comparisons of his father's work with images with stills from the "Hollywood" video.
 According to Dustin Robertson, editor of the "Hollywood" video, the sequences featuring Madonna in a red dress staring into a mirror are the ones which were pointed by Bourdin's estate in the lawsuit.
 The lawsuit named Madonna, Warner Bros.
 Records, and Mondino as defendants.
 The details presented in the lawsuit read as: "Factors such as composition, background, wardrobe, lighting, narrative, camera angle, decor, and objects depicted are strikingly similar ...
 There are very few scenes or sequences in the 'Hollywood' video that are not directly derived from the Bourdin works."
 Details of the financial settlement are confidential, and Madonna acknowledged no wrongdoing in her liberal appropriation of the images.
 Bourdin's lawyer, John Koegel, said the parties reached a "very, very successful settlement", adding that terms of the deal did not allow him to discuss exact dollar amounts.
 In 2011, news website Independent Online disclosed the settled amount by Madonna to be $600,000.
 In 2009, the video was included on Madonna's compilation, Celebration: The Video Collection.